-The School of Nursing Resource Center includes four learning laboratories and two computer laboratories.
+The School of Nursing Resource Center includes five learning laboratories and two computer laboratories.
 This includes a seminar room with demonstration bed and a small auxiliary laboratory for physical assessment skills.
 The skills laboratory simulates the hospital setting with all appropriate and supportive supplies and equipment.
 These include advanced patient care mannequins and simulators, injecta-pads, intravenous training arms, ostomy models, and many other innovative educational devices.
-In addition to regularly scheduled classes held in the nursing laboratory, open laboratory skills sessions are held regularly with a clinical coordinator, thus providing all students with an opportunity for reinforcement of clinical learning.
+In addition to regularly scheduled classes held in the nursing laboratory, open laboratory skills sessions are held regularly, thus providing all students with an opportunity for reinforcement of clinical learning.
+Two rooms are designed to conduct high fidelity simulation.